- Sockets Programming

 program therefore it makes sense to reduce repeatability by factoring some code

-into a C library we call socketshelpers.h
+into a C library we call socketshelpers.h and socketshelpers.c.

-For the moment, factor the get_addr_struct
+For the moment, factor the get_addr_struct and get_port functions into

-the sockethelpers.h
+the sockethelpers.h:

 1